 The reaction was stunning.
 Teachers thanked NPRI for sharing that information.
 Hundreds of teachers wanted to leave CCEA, each for their own unique reasons, but didn’t know it was possible or forgot because of the narrow and inconvenient drop window.
 Empowered by the information NPRI shared, over 400 teachers opted out by submitting written notice and over 400 more left CCEA and weren’t replaced by a union member.

 National Employee Freedom Week came about, because NPRI realized that there are millions of union members around the country who aren’t able to make the decision about union membership that’s best for them, because they don’t know what options they have.

-The inaugural National Employee Freedom Week is spearheaded by the Nevada Policy Research Institute and the Association of American Educators, but exists because 65 non-partisan organizations in 37 states believe that union members should be empowered to know the freedoms they have regarding opting out of union membership and be able to make the decision about union membership that’s best for them.
+The Nevada Policy Research Institute and the Association of American Educators spearheaded the inaugural National Employee Freedom Week in 2013, but the week was a success, because 65 non-partisan organizations in 37 states came together to let union members know about the freedoms they have to opt out of union membership and make the decision about union membership that’s best for them.

 Click here for contact information.